If you ask any entrepreneur, starting a business comes with its fair share of challenges.

 Understand your costs

-When pricing your hair consultant, it's critical that you first identify all of your costs and consequently mark up your hair consultant so you can factor in a profit.
+When pricing your hair consultant service, it's critical that you first identify all of your costs and consequently mark up your hair consultant service so you can factor in a profit.

-The actual cost of your hair consultant may include things like:
+The actual cost of your hair consultant service may include things like:

 - The actual cost to make the product (ie. raw materials, supplies, manufacturer).